Have recent incidents affected Grayson Allen's draft stock?

 "I'm more concerned with how good he is," one high-ranking NBA executive told ESPN.
 "This draft is much better.
 He probably should have come out after last year."

-With the addition of a strong freshman class that is point guard-heavy, the 2017 NBA draft is considered much deeper than last year's by NBA personnel.
+With the addition of a strong freshman class that is point-guard-heavy, NBA personnel consider the 2017 NBA draft much deeper than last year's.

 Another GM said he would not draft Allen in the first round this season.